quantapix/qalugo/qalugo/xcontent/docs/components/toasts.md

 #### getOrCreateInstance

-*Static* method which allows you to get the scrollspy instance associated with a DOM element, or create a new one in case it wasn't initialised
+*Static* method which allows you to get the toast instance associated with a DOM element, or create a new one in case it wasn't initialized

 ```js
 var myToastEl = document.getElementById('myToastEl')